Get a company-oriented degree in Chemical Engineering and Biotechnology

 Your first semester is about chemical production and the environment.
 In your 2nd semester, you will learn about energy conversion and materials.
 In the 3rd semester, you will learn about biotechnological processes and unit chemical operations.
 In the 4th semester, the focus is on instrumental analytical methods, applied statistics, and natural substance chemistry.
 This is also where you first have the opportunity to take electives.
 In your 5th semester, the focus is on the design of production facilities, innovation, and entrepreneurship, and you have the opportunity to specialise through electives.
 You can also study this semester abroad.

-In the 6th semester, you will do an engineering internship in a Danish or foreign company.
+In the 6th semester, you will have a mandatory internship in a company.
+The internship can be spent in Denmark or abroad.
 In the 7th and final semester, you must carry out a graduation project - often in collaboration with a company.

-The first four semesters of the programme are the same for BEng students in Chemical Engineering and BSc students in Chemistry and Biotechnology.
+The first four semesters of the programme are the same for BEng students in Chemical Engineering and Biotechnology and BSc students in Chemical Engineering and Biotechnology.

 Can I continue my studies?

-A BEng in Chemical Engineering is an independent, completed programme.
+A BEng in Chemical Engineering and Biotechnology is an independent, completed programme.
 So, after the 3½ years, you are a graduate engineer and ready to start your career.

 If you want to immerse yourself further, you can continue your studies and take a MSc in Chemical Engineering and Biotechnology or a MSc in Environmental Engineering.